Austin USPA 2000: Who to Watch & Henri's Predictions

 The Vegas rematch is finally happening

 Two weeks ago, Daniel Diaz and José David Sánchez Serrano walked into the Las Vegas USPA 2000 final and dispatched Vinny Di Francesco and Ivo Andenmatten in straight sets, 6-1, 6-4.
-Not close.
-Not contested.
-The kind of final that made you think the bracket already knew how it was going to end.

 Both teams are back, on opposite halves of the Men's D1 draw — #1 seeds and #2 seeds, respectively.
 If both halves hold (and they usually do at this level), Sunday's final is a Vegas rematch with the whole crowd watching.
 Diaz/Sánchez Serrano have been the most dominant Men's D1 pairing on the US circuit in 2026, and they've now flipped from "challengers" to "favorites" in about three months.